-While cleaning stains is not a complicated process, it can get repetitive, so you should be careful with certain foods.
+While cleaning stains is not complicated, it can get repetitive, so you should be careful with certain foods.

 - Tea: The tannin in tea has astringent properties that can cause etching.